KonradinG/sem5-pw-cis/README.md

 ### Weekly Security Summary & Dashboard

+The live security dashboard is available at: **[Security Dashboard](https://konrading.github.io/sem5-pw-cis/)**

 The file `docs/data/security-summary.json` is generated weekly (and can be run on-demand) and powers the web dashboard in `docs/`.

+**Dashboard Features:**

+- Risk Index visualization with trend chart
+- Real-time vulnerability overview (CRITICAL, HIGH, MEDIUM, LOW)
+- Per-image severity breakdown
+- Direct links to detailed CVE analysis
+- Integration with GitHub Issues for security tracking

+**Important Note on Dashboard:** The dashboard displays all 6 images including the Example Voting App test images (`vote`, `result`, `worker`).
+These test images intentionally contain known vulnerabilities to demonstrate the full pipeline capability.
+See the information box at the top of the dashboard for details on CVE-Gate exemptions.

 Current JSON structure (version 3):